olamilekanadesoye/TradeZone_Analytics/README.md

 Despite growth, TradeZone e-commerce company is challenged with operational problems such as declining customer retention, unproductive sellers and underperforming products, thereby limiting sustainable revene growth.

 **Research Questions**
+1. How effective is TradeZone at converting newly acquired customers in 2024 into first-time buyers within 30 days of signup , and does this differ across Nigerian states?
-1. Do new customers in 2024 who make their first purchase within 30 days of signing up stay longer on the platform, and does this differ across Nigerian states?
+2. How effective is TradeZone at retaining customers who made their first purchase within 30 days of signup in 2024, and does this differ across Nigerian states?
-2. Which products are the strongest contributors to TradeZone's revenue in 2024, and what does this reveal about how revenue is distributed across product categories?
+3. Which products are the strongest contributors to TradeZone's revenue in 2024, and what does this reveal about how revenue is distributed across product categories?
-3. What is the relationship between how fast sellers fulfil orders and the ratings they receive from customers?
+4. What is the relationship between how fast sellers fulfil orders and the ratings they receive from customers?

 ---